How much could your ecommerce store be losing from a poor search experience?

 Search Bar Functionality

-Many retail sites optimize for “relevance” as the north star of ecommerce search.
-They think that the better a search engine is at matching search terms with keywords in the product description, the better it is at driving sales.
-While that might work for documents and content searches (like Netflix or news sites), it’s just not true for ecommerce.
+Many retail sites optimize for “relevance” as the north star of ecommerce search—i.e., matching search terms with keywords in the product description drives sales.
+While that might work for content searches (like Netflix or news sites), it’s not true for ecommerce.

 Keywords are also bad at describing user intent.
-If a user looks for “headphones,” it’s likely that they might also want to see earphones.
-However, since the word “earphones” isn’t in the product description, an older search engine might not show them, leading to a frustrated search.
+So if a different consumer with no previous affinities nor interactions on the website searches for “headphones,” this one might also want to see earbuds.
+However, since the keyword “earbuds” isn’t in the product description or tagged as a synonym in the backend, an older search engine might not show earbuds, leading to a frustrated search and possible shadow churn.

 Detecting and correcting user typos with good autocorrect is critical.
 Some of the most effective autocorrect is powered by Natural Language Processing.
 It corrects errors based both on keyboard layout and pronunciations.
 So as the NLP learns, users can get what they want as early as the first search.